axelson/scenic_launcher/README.md

 - [x] Extract to a separate top-level git repository
 - [x] Add a reboot button
 - [x] Add a refresh cycle
-- [ ] Create a scenic log viewer app to view RingLogger logs or similar

 ## Installation